 When planning the curriculum, the English Department takes account of the diverse needs of our students, considering Special Educational Needs (SEN), prior attainment, those with English as an additional language (EAL) and those with high ability.
 This results in a programme that is both flexible, innovative and relevant.
 At Key Stage 3, students will access units on: contemporary and classical fiction; poetry from the entire English cannon; non-fiction; news; transactional writing and debates.
 The use of drama, discussion, reading and writing aids both deeper understanding and assessment within the subject.
 It is important to the teachers in the department what we seek to inspire and engage students with a love of the subject and a curiosity that extends beyond the classroom.

 Homework is a key component of progress within English.
-At KS3, students will have spelling and vocabulary homework as well as a literacy or curriculum based task.
-At KS4, students will have a weekly quote quest homework to support revision for GCSE and an additional curriculum based task.
+At Key Stage 3, students will have spelling and vocabulary homework as well as a literacy or curriculum based task.
+At Key Stage 4, students will have a weekly ‘quote quest’ homework to support revision for GCSE, and an additional curriculum based task.

 Reading is a key focus of English at Christ the King.
 At Key Stage 3, all English lessons start with 5 minutes of silent reading.
 Students are encouraged to read a range of texts, from the weekly editions of First News, through to challenging novels and poetry anthologies which is promoted through our Reading Challenge rewards programme.
 Beyond the classroom, every tutor group in the school has silent reading at least once per week, there are reading groups run by members of staff and Key Stage 4 students regularly support younger students through the Reading Buddy intervention programme.
 Our well-resourced library facility is extensively used throughout the week for a wide range of activities and is accessed by many students in their free time.
 Reading at Key Stage 3 builds a solid foundation of reading skills that are essential in the study of set texts at Key Stage 4.